danth6961/tsp-rebalance-app/Project_Handoff.md

 If you change the IFT workflow:
 - ensure only one path updates count/history
 - recommendation should remain separate from confirmation
+- G-only safety moves should be visually obvious

 ---

 ## Short summary for the next AI

-This is a tactical TSP engine with updated allocations, manual IFT confirmation, and a detailed decision UI.
+This is a tactical TSP engine with updated allocations, manual IFT confirmation, a pure G Fund safety move path, and a detailed decision UI.
 The main remaining risk is file mismatch between `engine.py`, `app.py`, `constants.py`, and `storage.py`.
 Keep the baseline regime allocations synchronized and preserve the manual confirmation workflow.